sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace create a plant uml diagram showing solution structure

-Workspace: To create a PlantUML diagram that shows the solution structure of your workspace, you can use the following PlantUML code.
+To create a PlantUML diagram that shows the solution structure of your workspace, you can use the following PlantUML code.
 This code represents the directories and files in your workspace.

 ```plantuml
 @startuml